|Nutrition Facts (per serving)|

 Gather the ingredients.

-Combine the ricotta cheese, powdered sugar, and eggs in a large mixing bowl and blend well.
+Combine the ricotta cheese, confectioners' sugar, and eggs in a large mixing bowl and blend well.

 Add the lemon juice, lemon zest, vanilla extract, orange zest, almond extract, and rum extract.
 Beat by hand until smooth and creamy.